CoJutsu/stopWatch/readme.md

 ### Realistic stopWatch

-Stay Motivated
+Stay Motivated,
-Do Your Job and More
+Do Your Job and More,
-Collaborate with Shadow
+Collaborate with Shadow.